maliput/maliput_documentation/docs/developer_guidelines.rst

 .. _drake_vendor: TODO
 .. _pybind11: TODO

-Each repository contains only one package.
-This is a design premise to ease the release process.
+Each repository may contain one or more packages.
+When a repository contains two or more packages, it is expected that all packages' versions within the same repository get updated together.
+Git will tag them all simultaneously.

 Continuous integration
 ----------------------